 Even inside the industry, there’s only partial knowledge about headphone quality.
 Once my outside authority was wearing the Grados and the music was playing, he was very clearly impressed.
 He told me that the quality he got from the Grados was substantial enough for him to be able to work on the music he is making outside of his studio.
 He had never experienced the same feeling with any other in-ear headphones.

-This simple case study is the reason that Grado should be advertising, or at least getting their product distributed through electronics retailers (right now, Grado distributes through direct sales and hi-fi specialty stores).
+This simple case study is the reason that Grado should be advertising.
+At least getting their product distributed through electronics retailers (right now, Grado distributes through direct sales and hi-fi specialty stores).

 Grados are at exactly the same price point as the Bose headphones, while offering so much more fidelity and warmth than Bose can provide.

-As part of this review, I’ve been spending the past couple of months bathing my ears with the smooth, rich and creamy sounds of the GR8e headphones, and I am loving every minute of it.
-As far as content, I have been listening to vinyl archives stored in 24bit-192Khz lossless files as well as high resolution music from HDTracks, some 320kbps MP3s and some .flac rips of CDs I own and playing them through an AudioQuest Dragonfly (v1.2) DAC/headphone amp.
+As part of this review, I’ve been spending the past couple of months bathing my ears with the smooth, rich and creamy sounds of the GR8e headphones.
+I am loving every minute of it!
+The content I have been listening to vinyl archives stored in 24bit-192Khz lossless files, high resolution music from HDTracks, some 320kbps MP3s and some .flac rips of CDs I own.
+Mostly I was playing them through an AudioQuest Dragonfly (v1.2) DAC/headphone amp.
 My software setup is Audirvana+ on OS X and USB Audio Player Pro on Android.

 The earphones come with three sizes of silicone tips, intended to fit most ears.
 I had a significant amount of noise caused by the cable brushing against me while walking and found the solution was to loop the cable around my ear and basically insert the earphones upside down.
 Acknowledging that this was not ideal and caused me to look a damn fool, I found a new solution.
 I ordered a pair of foam tips that not only stay in place more securely, but also isolate the music better and block out more external noise.